 "Because he doesn't want me.
 I ruined everything."

 "You're kidding, right?
 Listen to me, kid," Lighton moved forward and pulled off his glasses, his brown eyes watching mine with intensity.
 "Sitting here, pouting and starving yourself isn't going to fix anything.
 You might as well try to talk to him!
 There's nothing to lose.
 If you at least apologize and try to explain what was going on, he might come back.
-And if he doesn't… his loss."
+And if he doesn't

 My eyes widened and I bit my lip, looking up at him.